ndrakos/blog/_posts/2022-08-29-Add_Catalog_to_Mirage.md

 ## The catalog

 Rather than work with the full catalog, I'm going to get this working with a truncated test catalog.
-I'll take all galaxies that are brighter than 20 AB mag in at lease one COSMOS-Web band.
+I'll take all galaxies that are brighter than 20 AB mag in at least one COSMOS-Web band.
 This cuts the catalog down from 3e7 to 1e4 objects.

 ### Position